Art of living in Haute Provence

 The large Provençal market, on the main square of Digne les Bains, takes up its summer quarters on Boulevard Gassendi, lined with century-old plane trees, from the end of June to September on Saturday mornings.
 Every Sunday of the year, the second largest market in the department is located on Place Pechiney in Saint-Auban.
 And in the many surrounding villages, the stalls compete with products from local and diversified agriculture, like the Aiglun organic market or that of Château-Arnoux on Thursday afternoons all year round.

-A whiff of lavender
+A wind of lavender

-The olive tree in Haute Provence
+The olive tree of Haute Provence

 A must in our agriculture: the olive tree.
 In Haute Provence, it offers a fruity oil inseparable from Provençal cuisine.
 Les Mées is the largest olive-growing commune in the Alpes de Haute-Provence, with nearly 80 olive trees around the village.
 Find here, in version English ou nationality , all the paths that lead to the discovery of the green gold of Haute Provence.

 A 4 km course entitled "Le Chemin de l'Olivier" allows you to discover multi-hundred-year-old olive trees.
 Several oil mills can be visited all year round.
 You will be surprised to discover all the varieties of olives seasoned with garlic, chilli and other condiments.
 The production of olive oil will have no more secrets for you after a visit to the Old Mill in Estoublon, as well as in Moulin des Penitents at the Mees.
 In these places, the old method of extracting olive oil (with these millstones and presses) as well as the current processes will be explained to you.